The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny...' Isaac Asimov

 GCSE Combined Science: Trilogy.
 This is a double award course so students will be awarded 2 grades ranging from 1/1 to 9/9.
 The course is linear which means that all examinations occur at the end of Year 11.
 There are 6 examinations in total: 2 Biology, 2 Chemistry and 2 Physics, each of which last for 75 minutes.
 Students are expected to remember 21 required practicals and 21 physics formula which can be assessed in the examinations.

 GCSE course starts in Year 9.
-We complete 1 unit from each orf the 6 GCSE papers.
+We complete 1 unit from each of the 6 GCSE papers.
 Cells from Biology Paper 1 and Ecology from Biology Paper 2.
-Atomic structure and teh periodic table from Chemistry Paper 1 and Chemical Analysis from Chemsitry Paper 2.
+Atomic structure and the periodic table from Chemistry Paper 1 and Chemical Analysis from Chemistry Paper 2.
 Particle model from Physics Paper 1 and Waves from Physics Paper 2.

 Students complete the following units:

-P1 – energy / electricity / particle model of nature / atomic structure.
+Physics paper 1 – energy / electricity / atomic structure.

 Students will complete the content of the course by Easter of year 11 leaving time for revision before the examinations start in May.
 The content delivered this year is as follows:

-C2 – the rate and extent of chemical change / organic chemistry / chemical analysis / chemistry of the atmosphere / using resources.
+Chemistry paper 2 – the rate and extent of chemical change / organic chemistry / using resources.

-P2 – forces / waves / magnetism and electromagnetism.
+Physics paper 2 - forces / magnetism and electromagnetism